ujjwal-kr/ram/README.md

 ### Dynamic vars
 These variables are called hash_vars as they are implemented using a hashmap.
 There can be unlimited number of these named variables, restricted to types like string, integer, integer vector and string vector.
 You can move values from these vars to general purpose vars for further operations.

+NOTE: These variables are truly global.
+They can change from a block without calling any jump statements.

 ## Contents
 - General commands: